I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

-This hub is going to explain how to beat The Imprisoned in The Legend of Zelda: Skyward Sword, the first time you do battle with him.
 The Imprisoned's first form is the fourth boss of the game, and has the odd distinction of being a timed boss battle.
 You need to defeat The Imprisoned before he can reach the Sealed Temple.

 Since the layout of the area is important for this fight, I will start this guide out with an arena section.
-Afterwards, I will break down the fight into each of its distinct phases.
+Afterward, I will break down the fight into each of its distinct phases.

 Read on and see how this boss can be beaten!

-Along the route to the top of the Sealed Grounds there are air geysers that can propel you upwards and Stamina Fruits for you to eat in case you run out due to dashing.
+Along the route to the top of the Sealed Grounds, there are air geysers that can propel you upwards and Stamina Fruits for you to eat in case you run out due to dashing.